Make a stemmer from a set of (term, stem) pairs.

 function that maps terms to their corresponding entry.
 If

-, then values absent from the term
+default = NULL, then values absent from the term argument

-get left as-is; otherwise, they get replaced by the default
+get left as-is; otherwise, they get replaced by the default value.

-argument indicates the action to take if
+The duplicates argument indicates the action to take if

-there are duplicate entries in the term
+there are duplicate entries in the term argument:

-take the first matching entry in the
+duplicates = "first" take the first matching entry in the

-stem
+stem list.

-take the last matching entry in the
+duplicates = "last" take the last matching entry in the

-stem
+stem list.

-duplicates = "omit"
+duplicates = "omit" use the default value for

 duplicated terms.

-raise an error if there are duplicated
+duplicates = "fail" raise an error if there are duplicated

 terms.

-By default, with vectorize = TRUE
+By default, with vectorize = TRUE, the resulting stemmer accepts a

 character vector as input and returns a character vector of the same length